-We recommend that you submit your renewal within 60 days before your Spanish student visa expires.
+We recommend submitting your renewal within 60 days before your Spanish student visa expires.
 If you do not, there is a possibility of getting fined up to 500 euros for having an expired student visa.

 How do I meet the renewal requirements?

 Of the four points shown above, points 1, 2 and 3 are the same as when you applied for your first student visa.